 - Challenge yourself.
 Try demanding courses that have lots of hills, streams, or uneven terrain.
 Run in adverse conditions, such as heat, cold, and rain, so you can adapt to different weather conditions.
 If it’s possible, practice the race course beforehand.

 - Mix it up.
-To avoid injury, choose one day per week to do an intense workout.
-Do moderate routines the other days, and have at least one full day of rest each week.
+To avoid injury, choose 1 day per week to do an intense workout.
+Do moderate routines the other days, and have at least 1 full day of rest each week.
 Balance your running workouts with stretching exercises that keep your body flexible.

 - Get strong.
 Strength train to build muscle and improve stability.
 Examples of this include weightlifting, bodyweight training, and resistance band exercises.